-The project involves:
+The project involved:

-- Raising the roadway profile to accommodate the proposed superstructure depth and provide an increase in the vertical clearance to the tracks below
+- Raising the roadway profile to accommodate the proposed superstructure depth and provide an increase in the vertical clearance to the tracks below.

 Major project challenges include:

-- Construction of a new replacement bridge over the Amtrak rail lines that are part of the high-speed northeast corridor; construction to take place in limited window of time
+- Construction of a new replacement bridge over the Amtrak rail lines that are part of the high-speed northeast corridor; construction to take place in limited window of time.

-- Existing stone masonry abutment and stone arch culvert are eligible for the National Register of Historic Places; close coordination for the preservation of the existing stone masonry arch culvert and wingwalls to remain
+- Existing stone masonry abutment and stone arch culvert are eligible for the National Register of Historic Places; close coordination for the preservation of the existing stone masonry arch culvert and wingwalls to remain.

-- Residential road with houses adjacent to existing bridge structure on either side
+- Residential road with houses adjacent to existing bridge structure on either side.